-You’re purchasing some equipment for your new stream, and you’re wondering whether it’s worth it to use your gaming headset as a streaming microphone, since it’s working great.
-On the other hand, you always see other streamers with fancy standalone microphones, and are wondering if you’re better off purchasing one yourself.
-In this article we will discuss which option is best for you.
+You’re purchasing some equipment for your new stream, and you’re wondering whether it’s worth it to use your gaming headset as a streaming microphone since it’s working great.
+On the other hand, you always see other streamers with fancy standalone microphones and are wondering if you’re better off purchasing one yourself.

 There are several things that set headset and standalone mics apart.
 It all comes down to what you will need as both a gamer and a streamer.